awallathome/ReactChat/README.md

     - The config > message.js file contains code that creates a DB for messages and establishes the schema for storing messages in MongoDB.
 Here, each message has a name (for the user), message (the text that's sent), a datestamp (for use in future development), and a room (to save it to the correct conversation in MongoDB).

     - The config > room.js file creates a DB for each room and establishes the schema for storing rooms in MongoDB.
 Here, each message has a unique id and a timestamp.
 (This code is partially intended for future development of a feature that tracks users who are currently using a room.)

+    - The config > rooms.js file contains code for socket.io to connect and use the .emit (broadcasts/sends a message to all users)and .on (listener for  messages from other users in this room) functions.

   7- *ReactChat > routes*
     - The routes > api > index.js file tells express that we want to use the neighboring file's route functions in tandem with express route handling.